ID Case Management/Support Coordination

-Case Management/Support Coordination coordinates the delivery of services for persons with intellectual disability.
-This includes a comprehensive assessment of individual needs in the areas of housing, vocational training/employment, physical health, income/finance, psychological/psychiatric treatment and others.
-This assessment includes the compilation of developmental, educational, vocational, social and psychological evaluations as well as information from the person’s family and other service providers.
+ID Case Management/Support Coordination coordinates the delivery of services for persons with intellectual disability.
+This includes a comprehensive assessment of individual needs in the areas of housing, day activity/employment, physical health, income/finance, psychological/psychiatric treatment and others.
+The assessment is a compilation of developmental, educational, vocational, social and psychological evaluations as well as information from the person’s family and other service providers.

-Once the individual’s needs have been identified, a service plan is prepared which includes the strategies most appropriate for meeting the needs of the person.
+Once the individual’s needs have been identified, a plan is developed by the individual and his/her team using a person centered planning process.
+This process includes the strategies for meeting the needs of the individual and obtaining available services of their choice.
 The Case Manager/Support Coordinator then assists the individual and family by linking or connecting them with the identified, available service provider(s) or resources.

 Once the plan has been implemented, the Case Manager/Support Coordinator monitors the plan on a regular basis to assure that the services address individual health and safety needs, are effective and that the individual is satisfied with the providers and the services available.
-The Case Manager/Support Coordinator also determines when additional assessments and planning are needed.
-The service plan is updated on a regular basis to reflect changing needs.
+The Case Manager/Support Coordinator also conducts on-going assessments and plans are adjusted as needed.
+The service plan itself is updated on a regular basis to reflect changing needs.

 Individuals who have a diagnosis of intellectual disability have impaired intellectual ability.
 The degree of impairment is usually referred to as mild, moderate, severe, or profound.
 The American Association on Intellectual and Developmental Disabilities defines intellectual disability as significant limitations in both intellectual functioning and adaptive behavior originating before the age of 18.
 IQ tests measure intellectual functioning and a variety of standardized tests are used to measure adaptive behavior such as conceptual, social and practical skills.